People with High IncomesPaying Zero Federal Income Taxes

 Among the reasons cited for non-taxability are tax-exempt bond interest and itemized deductions for interest expenses.
 “Because they do not generate AMT adjustments or preferences, tax-exempt bond interest, itemized deductions for interest expenses, miscellaneous itemized deductions not subject to the 2-percent-of-AGI floor, casualty or theft losses, and medical expenses (exceeding 10 percent of AGI) could, by themselves, produce non-taxability,” said the report.
 “Due to the AMT exemption of $74,450 on joint returns ($48,450 on single and head-of-household returns and $37,225 on returns of married taxpayers filing separately), a return could have been nontaxable even though it included some items that produced AMT adjustments or preferences.
 Further, since the starting point for “alternative minimum taxable income” was taxable income for regular tax purposes, a taxpayer could have adjustments and preferences exceeding the AMT exclusion without incurring AMT liability.”

-Miami CPA Gustavo A Viera pointed out that the numbers are still high when looked at over a longer period.
+Miami Accountant Gustavo A Viera pointed out that the numbers are still high when looked at over a longer period.

 In addition to the report on high-income tax returns through 2011, the spring 2014 Statistics of Income Bulletin also contains articles on individual income tax rates and shares, individual noncash contributions and individual foreign-earned income and foreign tax credits for 2011.